Blazing Chrome

 Blazing Chrome is a run and gun video game developed by JoyMasher and published by The Arcade Crew.
-The game was released on July 11, 2019 for Windows, Nintendo Switch, PlayStation 4, and Xbox One, and on November 19, 2020 for Amazon Luna.
+The game was released on July 11, 2019 for Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 The game is set in the post-apocalyptic future of 21XX, following a war that nearly kills off the human race.
 A robot army rules the world, and attempt to destroy the remnants of humanity.
 The game follows a resistance group who fights back against them.
 Players can control two different characters: Mavra, a human resistance soldier, and Doyle, a robot reprogrammed to fight for the resistance.

 Blazing Chrome received generally favorable reviews from critics, being frequently compared to the Contra games.
+In 2021, an enhanced version titled Blazing Chrome AC was released in arcades on exA-Arcadia.

 Gameplay

 Blazing Chrome is a side-scrolling run and gun with gameplay similar to Contra and Metal Slug.
 Players take on the role of resistance fighters Mavra and Doyle, fighting off robotic enemies across multiple levels.
 It can be played single-player or in a two-player local cooperative mode.
 There are six levels in total; four are already unlocked, and two have to be unlocked.
 Players can run, jump, and dodge.
 There are four weapons in the game: a machine gun, a grenade launcher, an energy whip, and a particle cannon.
 Players are equipped with a machine gun at the start of each level and can pick up more weapons as they progress.
 Melee attacks are performed if a player attempts to shoot an enemy at close range.

 Players can only be hit once, losing a life if they are shot by or touch an enemy.
 The amount of lives that players have depends on the difficulty selected at the start of the game.
 Three different assist robots can be collected in each level.
 Only one bot can be equipped at a time.
 Attack bots fire when the player fires, increasing the player's damage output.
 Defense bots shield the player, allowing them to take two extra hits before breaking.
 Speed bots increase the player's movement speed and fire rate.
 Speed bots also give players the ability to jump twice, allowing players to access hard-to-reach areas.
 Equipped bots and weapons, excluding the machine gun, will be dropped if the player dies.